 Challenging coastal erosion and few retreat options means armouring is required to extend the security and life of this highway

-Katiki Beach adjoins State Highway 1, sandwiching it between rail corridor and coastal cliffs with 20-metre drops.
+Katiki Beach adjoins State Highway 1, sandwiching it between rail corridor and coastal cliffs with 20-metre (65.6 feet) drops.
 With difficult detour options, this ‘lifeline route’ is crucial to the local economy.

 We helped the New Zealand Transport Agency with data collection, risk management, improved road safety and resilience, and protection of this route.

-Where erosion put the highway directly at risk, we installed rock protection at the foot of the cliffs up to 3.5 metres above sea level, and at one site we reinstated the failed slope with geogrid-reinforced earth, protected with rock armouring.
-LIDAR (Light Detection and Ranging) survey data gave us accurate regression modelling and provided a detailed surface for design, giving us confidence in the work required, accurate quantities, and cost control.
+Where erosion put the highway directly at risk, we installed rock protection at the foot of the cliffs up to 3.5 metres (11.4 feet) above sea level, and at one site we reinstated the failed slope with geogrid-reinforced earth, protected with rock armouring.
+LIDAR survey data gave us accurate regression modeling and provided a detailed surface for design, giving us confidence in the work required, accurate quantities, and cost control.

-Completing protection of four locations by mid-2018, we were invited to offer to design protection works for a further round of at-risk areas on this retreating coast.
+Completing protection of four locations, we were invited to offer to design protection works for a further round of at-risk areas on this retreating coast.

 We're better together

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team